-Monmouth Beach — “Men of Honor”
+Monmouth Beach — “Gold Heroes”

 They were a couple of rocks in the sturdy foundation of what became Monmouth Beach — Garrett White and Nelson Lockwood.

-The two were forever linked during an epic winter storm in 1880 — part of a six-man rescue crew decorated for displaying “indomitable courage” during a double shipwreck off the Monmouth Beach coast in horrendous weather conditions.
-They were members of the US Life-Saving Service Station #4 in Galilee, Monmouth Beach.
+The two were forever linked during an epic winter storm in 1880 — part of a six-man rescue crew later decorated for displaying “indomitable courage” during a double shipwreck off the Monmouth Beach coast in horrendous weather conditions.
+They were members of the US Life-Saving Service operating out of Station #4 in Galilee, Monmouth Beach.
 Later on in life both men (Nelson lived to age 75; Garrett to 80) loved to tell “tales of the sea.”
 When these men were born the average US life expectancy was only about age 40.

 “You have to go out, but nothing says you have to come back.”